Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 Jim: And what do you replace it with?

-Amber: Okay, so the ultimate food fight is exchanging unhealthy patterns for God-honoring habits.
-That was the ultimate food fight for me.
-So I had to look at that pattern of just cooking to try to fill a hole, which it didn’t really, just being bored, and say, “Okay, Lord.
-I need to get back to my quiet time with you and be more intentional.”
-So when my kids took a nap, instead of baking, I went back to my Bible.
-And I started to explore, what is the thing that I’m seeking?
-What is the hunger that I’m really craving?
-What is that thing?”
-And so I began to realize that I just felt purposeless.
-Even though I loved being a mom, I didn’t feel fulfilled.
+Amber: You know, what is that thing?
+And so I began to realize that I just felt purposeless, even though I loved being a mom, I didn’t feel fulfilled.
 And I began to recognize that I had a lot of selfishness.
-I was making everything about me, you know, that I wasn’t enjoying this, instead of, again, doing everything as unto the Lord even that mundane task of taking care of the home and the joy of being with my kids that there was great purpose in that, that that was a blessing.
-And I had to reorient my thinking and where God had me in that season and turn to him instead of the food.
+That I was making everything about me, you know, that I wasn’t enjoying this instead of, again, doing everything as unto the Lord.
+You know, even that mundane task of taking care of the home and, and the joy of being with my kids, that there was great purpose in that, that that was a blessing.
+And I had to reorient my thinking and where God had me in that season and turned to Him instead of the food.

-Jim: Yeah, that’s good.
-I mean, I … That makes sense to me.
+Jim: Yeah.
+That’s good.
+I mean, I, that makes sense to me.
 I mean, try something different than putting something in your mouth, right?

 Amber: Yes.
-Yeah, exactly.
+Yeah.
+Exactly.
 And so-

 Amber: It is.

-Jim: Why do we lean into that?
+Jim: As a human being, why do we lean into that?

-Amber: Because it’s what everybody around us does, too.
-I mean, culturally, this is just what we do.
-Everything is so focused on food.
-And it’s very accessible.
-And it’s everywhere you look, there is food.
-And so we’re just conditioned to turn to food at every moment, for everything, for every occasion.
+Amber: At every moment for everything, for every occasion.
 If we’re sad, we turn to food.
 If we’re bored, we turn to food.
 If we’re excited, we’re celebrating a win at a soccer game, who’s the snack parent?
-You know?
-Who’s got all the treats?
+You know, who’s got all the treats?
 Everything is about food.
 At church, it’s food.
 Christmastime, it’s the cookie exchange.
-You know?
-We’re just very much focused on food as a culture.
+You know, we’re just very much focused on food as a culture.

 Amber: Mm-hmm.
 Yeah.